Eat the rainbow...they say

-Have you heard someone say: Eat the rainbow - suggesting we eat fruit and vegetables of different colours every day?
+Have you heard someone say: Eat the rainbow - suggesting we eat fruits and vegetables of different colours daily?

 Why is this important and sound advice?

 It's easy to settle on a handful of fresh fruits and vegetables that our families and we enjoy.
-However, variety is as important as quantity for vegetables and fruit, supporting gut health and overall health and wellness.
-The saying: 'variety is the spice of life' is especially true for our bodies.
-We need various vitamins, minerals, and phytochemicals to stay healthy, and mother nature has made this easy by colour coding our food for us.
+However, variety is as important as quantity for vegetables and fruit, supporting gut and overall health and wellness.
+The saying: 'variety is the spice of life', is especially true for our bodies.
+We need various vitamins, minerals, and phytochemicals to stay healthy, and mother nature has made this easy by colour-coding our food for us.

 Carotenoids decrease the risk of disease, particularly certain cancers and eye diseases.
-Several carotenoids are being studied, such as beta-carotene, lycopene, lutein, and zeaxanthin.
+Several carotenoids, such as beta-carotene, lycopene, lutein, and zeaxanthin, are being studied.

 Research suggests that eating specific colours of veg and fruit correlates to less disease risk in different body areas.
 For example, eating white fruits & vegetables correlates with reduced stroke incidence.
 Each 25g increase per day in white fruit and vegetables was associated with a 9% lower risk of stroke.